mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 A very cool feature of GCP Cloud Functions is that you don't have to include NPM packages into the deployment archive.
 You just add `package.json` file and the runtime will restore them for you.
-This makes the deployment artifact rediculously small, but doesn't seem to slow down the cold starts either.
+This makes the deployment artifact ridiculously small, but doesn't seem to slow down the cold starts either.
 Obviously, Google pre-restores the packages in advance, before the actual request comes in.